klaasnicolaas/home-assistant-glow/Readme.md

 ## Home Assistant Glow 🌟

 During my internship at [Nabu Casa][nc] in the first half of 2021, I focused on energy management in your house and how you can collect all energy data and display it in a dashboard.
+From core release **2021.8** you can now also get started with the energy dashboard in Home Assistant!

 <p align="center">
     <img src="images/glow_sensor_testing.gif" alt="Glow testing" width="35%"/><img src="images/glow_in_action.gif" alt="Glow in action" width="35%"/>